gagandeepahuja09/go-concurrency/ChapterNotes/ConcurrencyPatterns/TheContextPackage.md

 * Instances of Context may look similar but may change at every stack-frame.
 * For this reason, it's important to always pass instances of Context into our functions.

+* In the done channel example of context, we can see that we are creating two branches of our program running concurrently.
+* If we close the done channel at any point in main, both branches will be canceled.
+* The good thing is that we pass a read only channel to the children goroutines, hence they cannot close it.

+* Using context it is very trivial to implement scenarios like the following:
+    * If printGreeting is unsuccessful, we also want to cancel our call to printFarewell.
+    * We want genGreeting to timeout after 1 second.

+* OUTPUT:
+    cannot print greeting: context deadline exceeded
+    cannot print farewell: context canceled

+* First one is due to timeout.
+Second is due to cancel.
+* As per the error handling strategy, the error will be returned and bubbled up for the main goroutine to handle it.